- Inside the University Secured Page

 Jennifer Hughes, PhD

-Assistant Professor, Department of Psychiatry and Behavioral Sciences
+Assistant Professor of Psychiatry, UTHealth Department of Psychiatry and Behavioral Sciences

-Alejandro M. Chaoul, PhD
+Alejandro Chaoul, PhD

-Director, The Jung Center’s Mind Body Spirit Institute
+Founder and Director of The Jung Center’s Mind Body Spirit Institute

 Christopher Fagundes, PhD